sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/CustomServer.md

 The Carbon AI Chat allows you to define a `messaging.customLoadHistory` function in your {@link PublicConfig}.
 See {@link PublicConfigMessaging.customLoadHistory}.
 This method returns a promise that resolves when you have finished loading messages into the chat.
 During the Carbon AI Chat's hydration process, you can call this function with the Carbon AI Chat {@link ChatInstance} object as its only parameter.
 You can then call `instance.messaging.insertHistory` to load a conversation into the chat.
 See {@link ChatInstanceMessaging.insertHistory}.

-Some use cases can have more the one conversation attached to the chat.
-You can optionally forgo by using `messaging.customLoadHistory` and directly call `instance.messaging.insertHistory` as needed.
-In a use case where a user can change between different conversations, you can to call `instance.messaging.clearConversation` to clear out the previous conversation before calling `instance.messaging.insertHistory`.
+Some use cases can have more than one conversation attached to the chat.
+You can optionally forgo using `messaging.customLoadHistory` and directly call `instance.messaging.insertHistory` as needed.
+In a use case where a user can change between different conversations, you need to call `instance.messaging.clearConversation` to clear out the previous conversation before calling `instance.messaging.insertHistory`.
 See {@link ChatInstanceMessaging.clearConversation}.
+You can also make use of `instance.messaging.updateIsChatLoadingCounter` to add a hydration loading animation when you are waiting for your API to return the history.